Research

 Revise & Resubmit, Journal of Political Economy

-While the presence of disparities in mental healthcare is well documented, the mechanisms of such disparities are less understood.
-In this paper, I develop and estimate a structural model of diagnosis for a prevalent child mental health condition, Attention Deficit Hyperactivity Disorder (ADHD).
-The model incorporates both patient and physician influences to highlight various mechanisms of mental health diagnosis and sources of disparities.
-Using electronic health record data and novel natural language processing techniques applied to doctor note text, I estimate gender-specific model parameters and decompose the male: female ADHD diagnostic difference of 2.5:1 observed in the data.
-Counterfactual simulations show that only 33% of this diagnostic difference can be explained by underlying symptom prevalence, with the remainder driven by differences in diagnostic thresholds.
-I find that physicians view missed diagnosis to be costlier than misdiagnosis, especially for their male patients, and I discuss reasons why this may be economically warranted.
+The mechanisms driving disparities in mental healthcare are not well understood.
+This paper develops a structural model of diagnosis for Attention Deficit Hyperactivity Disorder (ADHD), highlighting how patient and physician factors can result in disparities.
+Using electronic health record data, I estimate model parameters and decompose the observed male:female ADHD diagnostic difference of 2.3:1.
+Simulations show that only 46-55% of this diagnostic difference can be explained by underlying symptom prevalence, with the remainder driven by differences in diagnostic thresholds.
+I find that physicians view missed diagnosis to be costlier for their male patients, which I argue may have economic justifications.

 The Role of Information in Pharmaceutical Advertising: Theory and Evidence -with Conor Ryan